clojurecup2014/cloodle/README.md

     * ~~Generate option ids server side~~
     * ~~Remove client-side option id generation~~
     * ~~Return the generated option ids (maybe the whole event map? from the server-side after saving)~~
-    * Saving a vote by sending the event id and the participant name + selections, not the whole thing
+    * After saving a new event, mongo id is not in the state -> voting fails
-       * WIP: (mc/update-by-id .. doesn't seem to work for somereason, need to investigate.)
+    * ~~Saving a vote by sending the event id and the participant name + selections, not the whole thing~~

-    * Old selection validation will not work with the new {optionId value} structure
+    * Vote validation (Old selection validation will not work with the new {optionId value} structure)

 * Core features
   * Displaying the aggregate voting results for the event